-The extreme poverty and lack of proper infrastructure can be seen anywhere in Haiti, including in areas of Port-au-Prince which are supposed to be good.
+The extreme poverty and lack of proper infrastructure can be seen everywhere in Haiti, including in areas of Port-au-Prince which are supposed to be good.

-There are absolutely massive piles of burning trash in every corner, no electricity at night and too many people are looking so poor and miserable.
+There are absolutely humungous piles of burning trash at every corner, no electricity at night and so many people looking poor and miserable.

-Foreign travelers stand out a lot, and do expect to be stared at by everyone.
+Foreign travelers stand out a lot, so do expect to be stared at by everyone.

 Getting ripped-off isn’t the general norm but once in a while, some people may try to overcharge you.

-It happened to me several times when taking a tap tap, and in local bars, as well.
-A bottle of Prestige – the Haitian beer – will never be more than 1 USD in a bar of that kind, but I often paid nearly 3 USD, totally my fault for not asking their price first.
+This happened to me several times when taking a tap tap, and in local bars too.
+A bottle of Prestige – the Haitian beer – should never be more than 1 USD in a bar of that kind, but I often paid almost 3 USD.
+Entirely my fault for not asking their price first.